ViperScience/libcardano/README.md

     docker build -t libcardano:latest .

+### Building Examples

+The project contains example programs that may be compiled and executed.
+To include the examples during the build, set the `BUILD_LIBCARDANO_EXAMPLES` flag.
+An example is shown below.

+    cmake -B build/ -S . -DBUILD_LIBCARDANO_EXAMPLES=ON
+    cmake --build build/ --parallel 4

 ### Submodule Dependencies
 Libcardano relies on functionality from the following dependencies, which are included as git submodules.